Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Conclusion

 \section{Conclusion}

-This work investigated how sectoral gender segregation in the UK shapes differences in contracts (i.e., permanent jobs, part-time jobs, working hours, remote work) and hourly wages across male and female workers between fiscal years 2005 and 2020.
+This paper studied the contribution of gender sectoral segregation in explaining the differences in contracts (i.e., permanent jobs, part-time jobs, working hours, remote work) and hourly wages in the UK between 2005 and 2020.
 We further analysed how wages differ in female- and male-dominated sectors by looking at both observable and unobservable characteristics.